department-of-veterans-affairs/va.gov-team/products/facilities/regional-offices/research/2022-8-veteran-facing/research-plan.md

 3. What information do clients need when **preparing** for a visit?
     *   What are the tasks that clients need to complete online before a visit?
     *   What are the questions clients want answered by calling Benefit Office phone number(s)?
-    *   Do clients need to understand the different types of benefit offices and the relationships between them?
+    *   Do clients need to understand the different types of Benefit Offices and the relationships between them?

 ### Hypothesis